luvit/lit/README.md

 Both these scripts will attempt to download a pre-compiled [luvi][] binary and the source to lit as a zip file.
-Then using the zip capabilities in luvi and zip, it will build itself using the zip file as both code and input data.
+Then using the zip capabilities in luvi and lit, it will build itself using the zip file as both code and input data.

 When done, you will have a `lit` or `lit.exe` executable in your directory that you can put somewhere in your path to install globally.